-In response to the emerging evidence of asymptomatic virus transmission and an increase in COVID-19 outbreaks at many hospitals across Ontario, we have made the decision to revise our mask policy.
-Starting Wednesday, May 6, all staff will be provided with a procedure mask at screening every morning.
+As of Wednesday, May 6, all staff will be provided with a procedure mask at screening every morning.
 You will be provided with one or two masks for the day depending on the work you do.

 Staff are expected to wear a mask at all times where physical distancing of at least 2 meters (six feet) is not achievable.